michalspano/Swedish-Slovak-Dictionary/README.md

-# Swedish-Slovak-Dictionary for iOS and iPadOS 1.0
+# Swedish-Slovak-Dictionary for iOS and iPadOS | Version 1.0

 ![model-presentation-final](https://user-images.githubusercontent.com/71947840/115242860-94a91100-a122-11eb-8c3e-78b260d199d0.png)